Feb 25, 2026

 Nail Trimming

-Nail trimming should be done every two to three weeks using a cat-safe nail clipper, and take care not to cut into the pink part of the claws to prevent bleeding and discomfort.
-Even when they use scratching posts, they still require regular trimming.
+Nail trimming should be done every 2 to 3 weeks using a cat-safe nail clipper, and be sure not to cut into the pink part of the claws.
+One indicator that they need their nails trimmed is when they make clicking sounds whenever they walk on solid floors.

 Ear Cleaning